-In 2019 the renewable energy generation expanded more than electricity demand, resulting in a decrease in fossil-fuel electricity generation, achieving a never-seen scenario [1].
-Even though we are facing the post-pandemic economic havoc that Covid-19 let us, we must continue supporting the integration of renewables to the grid globally.
+In 2019 renewable energy generation expanded more than electricity demand, resulting in a decrease in fossil-fuel electricity generation, achieving a never-seen scenario [1].
+Even though we are facing the post-pandemic economic havoc that COVID-19 caused us, we must continue supporting the integration of renewables into the grid globally.
 The tendency to increase annual renewable capacity additions is an encouraging development [2], but it is not enough to reduce our dependency on fossil fuels and control CO2 emissions.
-As Fig. 1 shows the International Renewable Energy Agency (IRENA) forecast and required future scenarios in fossil-fuel energy demand.
+Fig. 1 shows the International Renewable Energy Agency (IRENA) forecast and required future scenarios in fossil-fuel energy demand.

-Fig. 1 IRINA's forecast for fossil-fuel energy demand and CO2 emissions [1].
+Fig. 1 IRENA's forecast for fossil-fuel energy demand and CO2 emissions [1].

-To meet Paris agreements of reducing by 70% the carbon emissions and by 64% the demand of fossil fuels, renewable energy among solar and wind are the more promising ones.
+To meet the Paris Agreement of reducing by 70% the carbon emissions and 64% demand for fossil fuels, renewable energy among solar and wind are the more promising ones.
 However, they come with a challenge for the electric energy industry, their stochastic behavior.
-For this reason, several new technologies have to be developed, including electricity storage, namely Energy Storage Systems (ESSs), electric vehicles, smart appliances and meters [1], [3].
+For this reason, several new technologies have to be developed, including electricity storage, namely Energy Storage Systems (ESSs), electric vehicles, smart appliances, and meters [1], [3].

 1.1.
-Why ESS are needed, application examples
+Why ESSs are needed, application examples

 ESSs will become a standard for any grid operator since these types of systems would allow the further integration of Variable Renewable Energy (VRE).
-For today's standards FACTS devices are widely implemented by grid operators to extend and increase the power transfer capability of the transmission lines and provide a stable supply for the consumers.
-ESSs are the evolution of the STATCOM FACT devices by allowing a bigger shift in time or capacity of the generated power when required, and still maintain a stable supply for the consumers [4].
+For today's standards, Flexible AC Transmission Systems (FACTS) devices are widely implemented by grid operators to extend and increase the power transfer capability of the transmission lines and provide a stable supply for consumers.
+ESSs are the evolution of the Static Synchronous Compensator (STATCOM) FACTS devices by allowing a bigger shift in time or capacity of the generated power when required and still maintaining a stable supply for the consumers [4].

-Therefore, the grid will require the addition of the ESSs at different points of the grid, for example before the transmission lines, through the distribution grid and at the consumer side (residential or commercial) as Fig. 2 illustrates.
-This will increase the flexibility of the grid and still maintain a stable supply [3], [5], [6].
+Therefore, the grid will require the addition of the ESSs at different points of the grid, for example before the transmission lines, through the distribution grid, and at the consumer side (residential or commercial) as Fig. 2 illustrates.
+This will increase the flexibility of the grid and still maintain a stable supply [3], [5].

-Fig. 2 Traditional grid vs emerging flexible grid [5].
+Fig. 2 Traditional grid vs. emerging flexible grid [6].

-This flexibility cannot be provided by the actual grid due the fact that the generators in the power plants cannot be commanded to abruptly change from delivering full power to zero power or vice versa, as they have slow reaction times and initialization sequences that must be met.
+This flexibility cannot be provided by the actual grid because the generators in the power plants cannot be commanded to abruptly change from delivering full power to zero power or vice versa, as they have slow reaction times and initialization sequences that must be met.
 ESSs on the other hand can accurately and quickly ramp the power output or absorption and therefore compensate for the deviations in the grid as shown in Fig. 3.

-Fig. 3 100MW ESS (left) versus 100MW gas turbine (right) [6].
+Fig. 3 100MW ESS (left) versus 100MW gas turbine (right) [5].

-The power handling capabilities of any ESS is determined by the type of storage device used and the power electronic circuitry.
-The storage device capacity dictates the time of operation as well as the allowed peak power and most of the cases the circuitry has the same peak power handling capability.
-Therefore, the design of any ESS is a process that requires to understand the principles of operation of the storage device and optimize the circuitry for it.
+The power handling capabilities of any ESS are determined by the type of storage device used and the power electronic circuitry.
+The storage device capacity dictates the time of operation as well as the allowed peak power and in most of the cases the circuitry has the same peak power handling capability.
+Therefore, the design of any ESS is a process that requires understanding the principles of operation of the storage device and optimizing the circuitry for it.
 This thesis's main contributions are in creating an optimized energy conversion circuitry for the ESS.